quantum-kite/kite/docs/documentation/editing_hdf_files.md

 ## Editing the file

-As discussed Joao in the [Post-processing tools documentation](postprocessing.md), it is possible to calculate a quantity at different conditions with the same moments of an expansion.
+As discussed in the [Post-processing tools documentation](postprocessing.md), it is possible to calculate a quantity at different conditions with the same moments of an expansion.
 In these case, one need to change some parameters in the hdf file that are settings for the post-processing tool.
 By editing the .h5 files, we can change the temperature of a conductivity calculation or the number of points in energy that are wanted.